persho/pyramid_bimt/docs/conventions.rst

 `https` environments.
 Additionally, using only the paths will save bytes from the generated HTML documents.

-Some exceptions exists to the above when :meth:`route_url <pyramid.request.Request.route_url>` should be used instead,
+Some exceptions exist to the above when :meth:`route_url <pyramid.request.Request.route_url>` should be used instead,
 namely: